hackle/blogger/src/raw/the-const-trickery.md

 You would have noticed that `(a, b)` is both a `Functor` and an `Applicative` - that's why we get no complaints from `GHCi`.

-Be warned though, when trying them out in `GHCI`, it won't work without applying `snd` and `fst`, as `undefined` will kick in.
+Be warned though, when trying them out in `GHCi`, it won't work without applying `snd` and `fst`, as `undefined` will kick in.
 Thanks to laziness, if we avoid touching `undefined` in the tuple, there would be no exception.

 The acute reader would have been screaming already - why use `undefined` at all?
 Just duplicate the value for the tuple as `(a, a)`!
 And we don't have to worry about `GHCi` blowing up.
 Indeed that works.